amplication/bookstore-blog/README.md

 ## implementation:

+Before the technical implementation we'll familiarize ourself with the configuration options Argo CD Image Updater provides.
+This configuration can be found in two concepts, the `write back method` and `update strategy`.
+Both have options tailored to specific situation, so it is good to understand what the options are and how that equates to the technical implementation.

 **Write back methods**

 At the moment of writing Argo CD Image Updater supports two methods of propagating the new versions of the images to Argo CD.
 These methods also refered to as _write back_ methods are `argocd` & `git`.